-80 The simulation of the supply of oxygen to the eastern tropical Pacific below the OMZ core is a 81 difficult task as it depends on the realistic simulation of the IDW -properties (in particular the 82 oxygen content) and the IDW pathway (through the EICS).
-It is known that current climate models, 83 in particular CMIP5 (Coupled Model Intercomparison Project phase 5) models, have deficiencies in 84 correctly representing the IDWThey generally display, and in particular the AAIW.
-In particular, 85 the AAIW is too shallow and thin IDW, with a limited equatorward extension compared to observations (Slovan and Kamenkovich, 2007; Sallee et al., 2013; Meijers, 2014; Cabre et al., 86 87 2015; Zhu et al., 2018 for the south Atlantic ocean).
-Discrepancies in the simulated properties of 88 IDW compared to observations are due to a combination of a range of errors in the climate models, 89 including in the simulation of wind and buoyancy forcing, an inadequate representation of subgrid-90 mixing processes in the Southern Ocean, and midlatitude diapycnal mixing scale 91 parameterizations (Sloyan and Kamakovich, 2007; Zhu et al., 2018).
-In addition, the EICS is mostly 92 lacking in coarse resolution models (Dietze and Loeptien, 2013; Getzlaff and Dietze, 2013).
-Higher 93 resolution (0.25°, 1/12°) configurations partly resolve the EICS but with smaller current speeds 94 than observed (Eden and Dengler, 2008; Ascani et al., 2015).
-The mechanisms forcing the EICS 95 are complex and still under debate (see the review by Menesguen et al., 2019).
+81 The simulation of the supply of oxygen to the eastern tropical Pacific below the OMZ core is a 82 difficult task as it depends on the realistic simulation of the IDW properties (in particular the oxygen 83 content) and the IDW pathway (through the EICS).
+It is known that current climate models, in 84 particular CMIP5 (Coupled Model Intercomparison Project phase 5) models, have deficiencies in 85 correctly representing the IDW.
+In particular, the AAIW is too shallow and thin, with a limited equatorward extension compared to observations (Sloyan and Kamenkovich, 2007; Sallee et al., 86 87 2013; Meijers, 2014; Cabre et al., 2015; Zhu et al., 2018 for the south Atlantic ocean).
+88 Discrepancies in the simulated properties of IDW compared to observations are due to a combination of a range of errors in the climate models, including in the simulation of wind and 89 90 buoyancy forcing, an inadequate representation of subgrid-scale mixing processes in the Southern 91 Ocean, and midlatitude diapycnal mixing parameterizations (Slovan and Kamakovich, 2007; Zhu et 92 al., 2018).
+In addition, the EICS is mostly lacking in coarse resolution models (Dietze and Loeptien, 93 2013; Getzlaff and Dietze, 2013).
+Higher resolution (0.25°, 1/12°) configurations partly resolve the 94 EICS but with smaller current speeds than observed (Eden and Dengler, 2008; Ascani et al., 2015).
+95 The mechanisms forcing the EICS are complex and still under debate (see the review by 96 Menesguen et al., 2019).

-97 In this study we focus on the role impact of the subtropical and westenr tropical IDW (and of the 98 deficiencies in the representation of its their properties and transport) on the oxygen content in the 99 eastern tropical Pacific in a set of model simulations.
-Section 2 gives an overview of all models that 100 we used as well as of the sensitivity simulations.
-Next, we assess to which extent the IDW 101 modulate (or drive) the oxygen levels in the eastern tropical ($20^{\circ}S - 20^{\circ}N$; $160^{\circ}W$ -coast) Pacific 102 ocean in this set of models, and determine.
-The role of the IDW depends i) and determine the role of i) on the oxygen content of the IDW in the lower thermocline of the subtropical regions (section 103 3) and ii) on the zonal recirculation of the oxygen by the EICS toward the eastern part of the basin 104 105 (section 4).
-We conclude in section 5.
+98 In this study we focus on the impact of the subtropical IDW (and of the deficiencies in the 99 representation of its properties and transport) on the oxygen content in the eastern tropical Pacific 100 in a set of model simulations.
+Section 2 gives an overview of all models that we used as well as of 101 the sensitivity simulations.
+Next, we assess to which extent the subtropical IDW modulate (or drive) 102 the oxygen levels in the eastern tropical $(20^{\circ}S - 20^{\circ}N; 160^{\circ}W$ -coast) Pacific ocean, and determine 103 the role of I) the oxygen content of the IDW in the subtropical regions (section 3) and ii) on the 104 zonal recirculation of the oxygen by the EICS toward the eastern part of the basin (section 4).
+We 105 conclude in section 5.

-108 2.
-Analyzed models Description of models and experiments
+107 2.
+Description of models and experiments

-- 109 2.1 Description of models
+108 2.1 Description of models

-- 110 Mean state12.

-- 111

-112 We analyze the mean state of the oxygen fields, OMZ, EICS of the following model experiments

-(see Table 1), which previously have been used in recent studies focusing on the understanding ofthe tropical oxygen levels mean state or variability :
+We analyze the mean state of the oxygen fields, OMZ, EICS of the following model experiments (see Table 1), which previously have been used in recent studies focusing on the understanding of the tropical oxygen levels mean state or variability :